pySam1459/R6Analyser/README.md

 ### Optional Parameters
 These parameters are optional and will default to values in `default.json` if not specified:

-- `IGNS`: A list of strings specifying the in-game names (IGNs) of the players in the game.
+- `IGNS`: (RECOMMENDED) A list of strings specifying the in-game names (IGNs) of the players in the game.
 The first 5 IGNs will be considered team 1.
 If this is not specified, the program will infer the names from the kill feed.

 - `IGN_MODE`: Specifies how the IGNs are processed.
 There are three modes available:
   - `fixed`: Will return `None` for all non-fixed IGNs.
 This mode is used when you have a predefined list of IGNs, and any IGN not in this list will not be considered.